Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Re-deployment of Vulnerable Versions}

 The probability of redeploying susceptible MCP versions is due to the community-based and decentralized character of the ecosystem.
 There is no official package management infrastructure or auditing authority to impose the use of secure versions.
 This leaves a dangerous window between the disclosure of vulnerability and its adoption by a patch system, where attackers can still take advantage of vulnerabilities that are already known.
-In this condition, a malicious actor could deliberately attack organizations that have older MCP servers to gain higher privileges or interfere with the server operations.